saket/Better-Link-Movement-Method/README.md

 * Incorrect calculation of touch areas for links, resulting in ghost touch areas ([video](http://saket.me/wp-content/uploads/2016/09/Incorrect-touch-areas.mp4)).
 * Unreliable highlighting of links ([video](http://saket.me/wp-content/uploads/2016/09/Unreliable-highlighting.mp4)).

-A detailed explanation of why (and when) you should use `BetterLinkMovementMethod` can be read on my blog: http://saket.me/better-url-handler-textview-android/
+A detailed explanation of why (and when) you should use `BetterLinkMovementMethod` can be read here: http://saket.me/better-url-handler-textview-android/

 ## Usage
 `BetterLinkMovementMethod` is designed to be a drop-in replacement for `LinkMovementMethod`: